rachyoder/Projects-Exercises/docs/projects/blog.md

 For this project we will be adding new questions every week to the [blog-questions.md](../blog-questions.md) file.

-The purpose of this prohject is to not only let you have a way to look back on all your progress when the bootcamp finishes, but also see how different everyone decides to create their websites and work together to learn new techniques.
+The purpose of this project is to not only let you have a way to look back on all your progress when the bootcamp finishes, but also see how different everyone decides to create their websites and work together to learn new techniques.

 ### Table of contents